pygrum/gimmick/README.md

 ## Usage
 NOTE: This project is a Proof of Concept.
 It will likely be buggy, and I do NOT recommend using it as-is in production.
-Bugs will be fixed as they are encountered.
 You may open a PR to fix existing issues, or simply fix these yourself privately.

 1. Add `gimmick.c`, `gimmick.h` and `ntdll.h` to your project
 2. Assign objects to desired sections with the `SEC` macro, separating different types (e.g. functions and variables)